Influenza

 What Is Influenza A

-Influenza A isn't just "the flu.In real terms, " It's one of four types of influenza viruses (A, B, C, and D), and it's the one responsible for most seasonal epidemics and every pandemic in recorded history.
+Influenza A isn't just "the flu.And " It's one of four types of influenza viruses (A, B, C, and D), and it's the one responsible for most seasonal epidemics and every pandemic in recorded history.
 H1N1, H3N2 — those are Influenza A subtypes.
 The virus mutates constantly, which is why last year's vaccine doesn't fully protect you this year.

 Unlike a cold, which creeps in slowly, Influenza A hits like a switch flipped.
-That said, fever.
-Chills.
-In practice, brutal fatigue.
+Also, chills.
+But headache.
+Muscle aches that make your hair hurt.
+Brutal fatigue.
+Consider this: fever.
 Dry cough.
-Headache.
-Muscle aches that make your hair hurt.
 Some people get nausea or diarrhea, though that's more common in kids.

 How It Spreads